bradygaster-zz/downr/src/wwwroot/posts/blogotaggation/index.md

 <p>
   Thanks to
-  <a>Scott Cate</a>  and his desire to maintain a cool e-ego I&apos;ve been tagged and now am forced to maintain my own e-ego by disclosing five little-known facts about myself.
+  <a href="http://weblogs.asp.net/scottcate/archive/2007/01/04/five-not-so-well-known-items-about-scott-cate.aspx">Scott Cate</a>  and his desire to maintain a cool e-ego I&apos;ve been tagged and now am forced to maintain my own e-ego by disclosing five little-known facts about myself.
 So here goes....
 </p>
 <p>
   1. Skating.
 Like Scott, I too grew up roller skating when I was a yute.
 I loved it.
 I had two-tone Zinger wheels, the low-top black with white stripes, and all that.
 I think it may have been the perfect solution for a single mom who parented an extremely